maximeg/email_inquire/README.md

 Your users :

-- may not be as tech saavy as you;
+- may not be as tech savvy as you;
 - may not remember exactly their email address;
 - may make a typo while typing their email address (very very common on a mobile keyboard).